Astray-git/ng-ueditor/README.md

 # ng-ueditor
-This directive allows you to add a TinyMCE editor to your form elements.
+This directive allows you to add a [UEditor](http://ueditor.baidu.com/) to your form elements.

 ## [Demo](http://astray-git.github.io/ng-ueditor)